kubernetes/community/contributors/design-proposals/node/sysctl.md

     * [x] **namespaced** in net ns
     * [ ] **might have application influence** for high values as it limits the socket queue length
     * [?] **No real evidence found until now for accounting**.
 The limit is checked by `sk_acceptq_is_full` at http://lxr.free-electrons.com/source/net/ipv4/tcp_ipv4.c#L1276.
 After that a new socket is created.
 Probably, the tcp socket buffer sysctls apply then, with their accounting, see below.
     * [ ] **very unreliable** tcp memory accounting.
-There have a been a number of attemps to drop that from the kernel completely, e.g. https://lkml.org/lkml/2014/9/12/401.
+There have a been a number of attempts to drop that from the kernel completely, e.g. https://lkml.org/lkml/2014/9/12/401.
 On Fedora 24 (4.6.3) tcp accounting did not work at all, on Ubuntu 16.06 (4.4) it kind of worked in the root-cg, but in containers only values copied from the root-cg appeared. e  - `net.ipv4.tcp_wmem`/`net.ipv4.tcp_wmem`/`net.core.rmem_max`/`net.core.wmem_max`: socket buffer sizes
     * [ ] **not namespaced in net ns**, and they are not even available under `/sys/net`
   - `net.ipv4.ip_local_port_range`: local tcp/udp port range